darktable-org/dtdocs/content/module-reference/processing-modules/hot-pixels.md

 : Extend the detection of hot pixels -- regard a pixel as hot if a minimum of only three (instead of four) neighbor pixels deviate by more than the threshold level.

 mark fixed pixels
-: Visually mark the corrected pixels on the image and display a count of hot pixels that have been fixed
+: Visually mark the corrected pixels on the image and display a count of hot pixels that have been fixed.